abdulsalamamtech/laravel-filament-app/README.md

 ```

-Create a user from the terminal
+### Create a user from the terminal
 ```php

     php artisan make:filament-user

 ```
+Then you can now login to the admin dashbord
+localhost:8000/admin/login

+# Introducing resources
+In Filament, resources are static classes used to build CRUD interfaces for your Eloquent models.
+They describe how administrators can interact with data from your panel using tables and forms.